wangdicoder/tiny-ui/docs/use-react-app.md

 ### Use babel-plugin-import

 [babel-plugin-import](https://github.com/ant-design/babel-plugin-import) is a babel plugin for importing components on demand.
-We are now trying to install it and modify `config-overrides.js`.
+We are now trying to install it.

 ```bash
 $ npm install babel-plugin-import --save-dev
 ```

+Then modify `config-overrides.js`.

 ```js
 + const { override, fixBabelImports } = require('customize-cra');